| |

 After

-the National Association of Broadcasters; and worked
+regional manager for the National Association of Broadcasters;

 Gary and his wife, Lois, realized a longtime dream by